Booking Terms and Conditions

 k) This procedure applies to adults and children (whatever their age).
 The information requested includes passport number and country of residence.

 l) In most cases, electronic travel authorization is granted online almost immediately by specifying "authorization approved".
 It is valid for a period of two years or until expiry of the passport.
-For further information, please click on the Visa Exemption Programme (PDF) link.
+For further information, please click on the Visa Waiver Programme.

 8.10 Insurance cover